 If using a food processor, pulse for 15-30 seconds until the butter is in small pieces.
 Add in chopped pistachios.

 I then start adding in the water while the butter is in pea-sized pieces, and it will continue to break apart into smaller pieces to resemble a coarse meal as water is added and the dough is pulsed.

-Add in cold water a 1-2 Tablespoons at a time, and pulse or mix by hand to incorporate.
+Add in the chopped pistachios, then add in cold water 1-2 Tablespoons at a time, and pulse or mix by hand to incorporate.

 Once the mixture comes together into a ball or is able to be pinched together, immediately stop mixing.
 If the dough is dry and too crumbly, add water 1 Tablespoon at a time until a ball is able to be formed.